Cubes, cacti, and framed long knots: Models for the Taylor tower for spaces of long knots

 \section{Models for the Taylor tower for spaces of long knots}

-We will now review the mapping space models for the Taylor tower stages.
-They are built out of maps between configuration spaces, and we begin by describing the simplicial compactification of configuration spaces in Section \ref{S:cpt-config}.
-We view a second variant where configurations are considered modulo translation and scaling as a space of infinitesimal configurations, and we view the first compactification as a space of spatial configurations.
-The spatial variant admits an easily defined evaluation map, while the infinitesimal variant will admit an action of cacti.
-Both variants have operadic insertion maps defined in Section \ref{S:config-insertion}.
-They give rise to cosimplicial models, out of which the mapping space models are constructed.
-The definitions of both are given in Section \ref{S:cosimplicial-models}, along with explicit descriptions of mapping space models for low stages.
-In Section \ref{S:spatial-to-infinitesimal}, we describe a map from the spatial to the infinitesimal mapping space model.
+In Section \ref{S:configs-and-models}, we review the models we use for the Taylor tower stages.
+First we recall the simplicial compactifications of (framed) configuration spaces and their operadic insertion maps.
+These are used to build cosimplicial models for spaces of knots, out of which the mapping space models are constructed.
+We consider both spatial and infinitesimal variants of these models.
+In Section \ref{S:spatial-to-infinitesimal}, we carefully define a map from the spatial to the infinitesimal mapping space model, refining previous joint work of the first author \cite{BCKS:2017} to better suit our purposes and provide more conceptual clarity.
 This map is needed because the spatial mapping space model admits a map from the space of knots, described in Section \ref{S:eval-maps}, whereas the infinitesimal mapping space model will admit an action of $\PCact$.

-Both the cosimplicial and mapping space models for spaces of long knots first appeared in work of Sinha \cite{Sinha:Top}, building on ideas of Goodwillie and Weiss \cite{Weiss:1996, Weiss:1999, Goodwillie-Weiss}.
-A framed analogue of this work was first studied by Salvatore \cite{Salvatore:2006}.
-The mapping space models were subsequently used to study finite-type knot invariants \cite{BCSS:2005, BCKS:2017}.
-We follow Sinha's work \cite{Sinha:Operads, Sinha:Cptfn} in defining the operadic insertion maps, though there are earlier references for the idea of configuration spaces as an operad \cite{Getzler-Jones, Kontsevich:Operads, Markl:1999}.